As women, society can often make us feel like we’re

 tips on prevention).

-What to expect with a pelvic
+What to expect with a

-the unknown put you at unnecessary risk.
+fear of the unknown put you at unnecessary risk.

 colposcopy, ECC, endometrial biopsy, and genital wart treatment.